7 quirky cat behaviours and what they mean

 Source: Scientific American Special Editions, September 2015

-'Experts report that Siamese cats represent among 50 per cent of the wool-sucking feline population, though the reasons for this remain unclear.
-Most cats stop this behaviour by the time they are two years old,' Moore wrote in 'The Cat Behaviour Answer Book.'

-Another theory Moore cites is that some cats were removed from their mothers' milk before they were completely weaned.

-'They seek out wool blankets and other clothing as a way to compensate for their shortened nursing time,' Moore added.
+According to Moore, some cats were removed from their mothers' milk before they were completely weaned and therefore, cats 'seek out wool blankets and other clothing as a way to compensate for their shortened nursing time.'

 Source: Cat Sense, The Cat Behaviour Answer Book, Scientific American Special Editions, September 2015